TSA closes Terminal C checkpoint at PHL Airport due to staffing shortages

 “Due to staffing constraints related to the government shutdown, the TSA, in collaboration with the airport, is temporarily closing the Terminal C checkpoint,” said PHL spokesperson Heather Redfern.

-All other security checkpoints remain open, and PreCheck passengers can use the designated lanes at Terminal A-East and D/E checkpoints.
+All other security checkpoints remain open, and TSA PreCheck passengers can use the designated lanes at the Terminal A-East and D/E checkpoints.
 There is no timeline for when Terminal C will be back up and running.

-The TSA is experiencing a lapse in funding, alongside all other Department of Homeland Security agencies, because its budget has not been passed by Congress.
+The TSA is experiencing a lapse in funding, alongside other Department of Homeland Security agencies, because its budget has not been passed by Congress.